MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/discover/navigating-the-windows-mixed-reality-home.md

 # Navigating the Windows Mixed Reality home

 Just like the Windows PC experience starts with the desktop, Windows Mixed Reality starts with the home.
-The Windows Mixed Reality home leverages our innate ability to understand and navigate 3D places.
-With HoloLens, your home is your physical space.
-With immersive headsets, your home is a virtual place.
+The Windows Mixed Reality home uses our innate ability to understand and navigate 3D places.
+With HoloLens, your home is your physical space, but with immersive headsets, your home is a virtual place.

 Your home is also where you’ll use the Start menu to open and place apps and content.
 You can fill your home with mixed reality content and multitask by using multiple apps at the same time.
 The things you place in your home stay there, even if you restart your device.